 Are PFT Tests The Same For All Branches Of Service?

-Not necessarily.
-In the past, the Air Force conducted fitness assessments using stationary bicycles-something troops today tend to snicker at since the service changed its’ approach to something more like what the other military services require.
-The Marines are known for multi-mile running evaluations, and Navy members may have the option to swim rather than run, depending on circumstances.
+No. In the past, the Air Force conducted fitness assessments using stationary bicycles-something troops today tend to snicker at since the service changed its approach.
+The Marines are known for their emphasis on running, and Navy members may have the option to swim rather than run, depending on circumstances.

 PFT benchmarks vary depending on the branch of service, and the consequences of failing the fitness test will also vary.
 Some branches of the service may require remedial fitness regiments, others may require troops to do self-paced workouts but report their activities to a fitness monitor prior to retesting.